Kopan Monastery and other famous Buddhist monasteries in Nepal

 FPMT is a unique organization which is devoted to transmitting the Mahayana Buddhist tradition and values all over the world through the medium of teaching methodology, community service, and meditation.

-FPMT aims to provide integrated education so that people’s minds and hearts can be best used for the transformation of these to their higher potent ion and can be used for the benefits of others.
+FPMT aims to provide integrated education so that people’s minds and hearts can be best used for the transformation of these to their higher potent ion and can be used for the benefit of others.

 Activities you can do in Kopan Monastery